ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Space.md

 ### Fragmentation
 The memory in segments proposes a problem: a multitude of processes allocating memory in the address space can create a multitude of holes in-between processes.
 These holes aren't large enough to be used by anything, but are large enough to eat up memory.
 This is **external fragmentation**.
 The easiest fix for external fragmentation is to re-arrange memory allocation.
 However, this process is endlessly expensive, and not practical.
 Another idea is to keep a list of free memory spaces that algorithm can manage.
 Algorithms like **best-fit** (allocate memory with the space closest to the requested size), **worst-fit**, **first-fit**, etc. have all been prototyped, but external fragmentation will always be a problem.
+That is, unless you use [[Paging]].